RetroDECK/ES-DE/INSTALL.md

 F:\EmulationStation-DE\.emulationstation\gamelists\
 ```

-You could also copy over your entire .emulationstation directory, but in this case make sure that you have no settings in es_settings.xml that point to a specific location on your local filesystem, such as the game ROMs or game media directories.
+You could alternatively copy over your entire .emulationstation directory, but in this case make sure that you have no settings in es_settings.xml that point to a specific location on your local filesystem, such as the game ROMs or game media directories.

 You now have a fully functional portable retrogaming installation!